DivyaNatchi/hello-world/README.md

 # hello-world

 Practice account for learning Git.
+Minor change!
 I have added this line to learn fetch, merge and pull command.